rivethealth/rules_javascript/docs/module.md

 Alternatively `--preserve-symlinks` could remove symlinks from module resolution.
 Packages would be hoisted to the various levels within the nested node_modules tree.
-However, hoisting is a difficult problem to solve.
+However, hoisting is a notoriously difficult problem.

 ### Assemble packages